mrsaaml/maze/README.md

     - `E` → Exit
     - `.` → Solution path (if solved)

-2.4 Input Validation
-- Minimum Maze Size
-  - The constructor enforces a minimum maze size of `10x10` to ensure complexity.

-2.5 Helper Classes & Methods
+2.4 Helper Classes & Methods
 - `Cell` Class
   - Represents a cell with `(row, col)` coordinates.
   - Overrides `equals()` and `hashCode()` for proper comparison in collections.